 As a former public servant, I am all too aware of the need for external regulation in crucial areas such as health, education, and law and order.
 Sadly in some parts, the church seems to be either unwilling or ineffective in dealing with spiritual abuse.

 Finally, a major component in all forms of abuse is secrecy.
 At present, churches, mosques, synagogues and religious organisations are not subject to the Freedom of Information Act.
-Politicians should make it a priority to extend this legislation to these organisations.
-This proposal should be welcomed by those who have nothing to hide.
+Perhaps this legislation should be extended to these organisations.
+After all, those with nothing to hide should have nothing to fear.